 The BFA program in art with a concentration in ceramics provides a stimulating and challenging environment for artistic and intellectual growth.
-With the realization that discipline, familiarity with historical precedents, and freedom go hand in hand with creative activities, the area strikes a balance between the acquisition of traditional skills and the promotion of independence and innovation.
+With the realization that discipline, familiarity with historical precedents and freedom go hand in hand with creative activities, the ceramics program strikes a balance between the acquisition of traditional skills and the promotion of independence and innovation.
 Responsibility is placed on the individual student to find personally meaningful content and an effective means to express that content within the ceramic arts.

 The ceramics program features a complete and varied line of kilns, wheels and other equipment.
-World-renowned faculty members ensure that students of the program learn the techniques and concepts that will enable their work to take any direction they wish.
-A strong guest artist schedule enhances the program and the Ceramics Research Center at the ASU Art Museum, with its collection of more than 3,000 pieces, provides unparalleled opportunities to study and research ceramics.
+Faculty members ensure that students learn the techniques and concepts that enable them to take their work in any direction they wish.
+A guest artist schedule enhances the program as does the Ceramics Research Center at the ASU Art Museum, which has a collection of more than 3,000 pieces and provides unparalleled opportunities to study and research the ceramic arts.

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.